Honduras: Economic inequality

 It is not uncommon for rural individuals to voluntarily enlist in the military, however this often does not offer stable or promising career opportunities.
-The majority of high-ranking officials in the Honduran army are recruited from elite military academies.
-Additionally, the majority of enlistment in the military is forced.
-Forced recruitment largely relies on an alliance between the Honduran government, military and upper class Honduran society.
+The majority of high-ranking officials in the army are recruited from military academies.
+Additionally, the majority of enlistment in the military is forced, which largely relies on an alliance between the government, military and the upper class.
 In urban areas males are often sought out from secondary schools while in rural areas roadblocks aided the military in handpicking recruits.
 Higher socio-economic status enables individuals to more easily evade the draft.

-Middle class Honduras is a small group defined by relatively low membership and income levels.
+The middle class is a small group defined by relatively low income levels.
 Movement from lower to middle class is typically facilitated by higher education.
-Professionals, students, farmers, merchants, business employees, and civil servants are all considered a part of the Honduran middle class.
-Opportunities for employment and the industrial and commercial sectors are slow-growing, limiting middle class membership.

-The Honduran upper class has much higher income levels than the rest of the Honduran population reflecting large amounts of income inequality.
+Professionals, students, farmers, merchants, business employees, and civil servants are all considered a part of the middle class.
+Opportunities for employment and the industrial and commercial sectors are slow-growing, limiting the middle class.
+The upper class has much higher income levels, reflecting large amounts of income inequality.
 Much of the upper class affords their success to the growth of cotton and livestock exports post-World War II.
 The wealthy are not politically unified and differ in political and economic views.

 Trade

 San Pedro Sula is a major center of business and commerce in Honduras, and is home to many large manufacturers and companies.
 It is often referred to as "La Capital Industrial".

-The currency is the Honduran lempira.